This article is the second in a series. Said series goes :

-Two early denizens of Attilans were exiled for unknown reasons.
+Two early denizens of Attilan were exiled for unknown reasons.
 They died, but their boy Tuk survived.

 Tuk would have many reproductively successful offsprings.
 This injected a significant amount of ancient Inhuman DNA into good ol’ homo sapiens sapiens genetics.

-For instance, the 2019 History of the Marvel Universe picks distant Inhuman ancestry as the most likely source for Toro (Thomas Raymond) having gained Torch-like powers during experiments.
+For instance, the 2019 History of the Marvel Universe picks distant Inhuman ancestry as the most likely reason for Toro (Thomas Raymond) having gained Torch-like powers during experiments.

 Diaspora (part 1)